mreid-moz/nsbeermap/README.md

-# nsbeermap
+# Nova Scotia Craft Beer Map

-Nova Scotia Craft Beer Map
+It's a great time for folks who enjoy craft beer.
+This is your key to finding it in Nova Scotia.